ysitta/Classification2/quiz.md

 ## 1.1 Know your business question

-As a data scientist who will help the analyst took the decision, first thing that should we do is know what kind of problem we want to solve.
+As a data scientist who will help the management take the decision, first thing that should we do is know what kind of problem we want to solve.
 Based on the data and its explanation, let us identify the bank loans that are likely to default, hence we will predict if the default variable in the data will be `yes` or `no`, then the target variable that will be used is `default`.

 # 2 Cross Validation